-Sometimes when you connect with a WiFi network on your Windows 10 PC, the WiFi keeps disconnecting at irregular intervals.
-It doesn’t matter if you connect it again & again or even restart the PC or router, it keeps getting disconnects.
-This could be very annoying especially when you are working online, streaming something, or even gaming.
+Sometimes, when you connect with a wireless network on your Windows 10 PC, the WiFi keeps disconnecting at irregular intervals.
+It doesn’t matter if you connect it again & again or even restart the PC or router.
+It keeps getting disconnected.
+This could be very annoying, especially when working online, streaming, or gaming.

 There could be numerous reasons behind the problem, these are some common factors-

-Ways to Fix When WiFi Keeps Getting Disconneted
+Ways to Fix When WiFi Keeps Getting Disconnected

 Let’s start with basic-